A Holistic Take On Anti-Nutrients In Vegetables

 Preparation tips:

 Soaking, boiling, germinating, or fermenting can reduce phytate levels.
-Pairing these foods with vitamin C can also help reduce the impact of phytic acid.
+Pairing these foods with garlic, onion, and foods that contain vitamin C can also help reduce the impact of phytic acid.

 Lifestyle: